-Twelve weeks of growth on SRM was sufficient for regeneration of new leaves in both cultivars.
+12 weeks of growth on SRM was sufficient for regeneration of new leaves in both cultivars.
 After transplanting onto SPM, further growth and differentiation of stem and root tissue was observed.
-This demonstrates that these cultivars are suitable choices for transformation experiments, although further study with regenerating more commercially relevant lines would be beneficial for greater understanding of real world applications of this research.
+This demonstrates that these cultivars are suitable choices for transformation experiments, although further study with regenerating more commercially relevant lines would be beneficial for greater understanding of real-world applications of this research.
 Tissue culture methods are not predicted to affect photosynthetic parameters as current literature has not identified differences between plants grown in vitro and ex vitro (Borkowska, 2001) although differences in leaf photosynthetic activity may be present during weening (Grout and Millam, 1985).
-Regardless, it would be prudent to consider tissue culture effects on strawberry photosynthesis to capture any changes that may be effected.
+Regardless, it would be prudent to consider tissue culture effects on strawberry photosynthesis to capture any changes that may be affected.

-The strawberry transformation protocol has been fine-tuned and is now producing transformed plantlets for the cultivar Calypso

-Use of light exposure to aid callus induction indicates the important role light plays in strawberry organogenesis (reviewed here: Schaart, 2011).
-Further exploration with this may aid in further improving the efficiency of this protocol for regeneration of plantlets, especially in the EMR-773 variety.
+The strawberry transformation protocol has been fine-tuned and is now producing transformed plantlets for the cultivar Calypso aid in further improving the efficiency of this protocol for regeneration of plantlets, especially in the EMR-773 variety.
 Reduced light intensity may be a possible avenue for improved regeneration as suggested by Schaart, 2011.
 Transformation has been shown to be successful for both the EHA105 and AGL1 strains of Agrobacterium, with a range of efficiencies of 40.3 % to 73.8 %.
 Despite the relatively lower efficiency of EHA105 compared to AGL1, this strain still exhibits high efficiency for a plant transformation protocol and is therefore still of use in experiments involving strawberry transformation.